Fortifications of Brussels: Evolution of defences

 Map of Brussels immediately following the 1695 bombardment.
 The white areas in the centre are the areas destroyed.
-Monterrey Fort is visible on the right.
+The Fort of Monterey is visible on the right.
 North is roughly to the bottom-left.

 In the 16th century, there were seven gates: Laeken, Flanders, Anderlecht, Halle, Namur, Leuven and Schaerbeek, each named for the direction of the road leading out of the gate.
 An eighth was added in 1561, the Shore Gate (Porte du Rivage, Oeverpoort), designed to control access to the Port of Brussels from the newly constructed Willebroek Canal.

 In the 16th and 17th centuries, new siege weapons and techniques, including the advent of artillery, forced the city to modernise the defences in order to keep potential attackers at a safe distance from the walls, including the addition of ditches, bastions and ravelins.
 The Fort of Monterey was the most important defensive work, its name coming from the Spanish count responsible for modernising the defences.
 The fort was built between 1672 and 1675, by the military engineers Merex and Blom, on the heights of Obbrussel (Obbrusselsche, for "Upper Brussels", now Saint-Gilles), south of the Halle Gate.
 As with the rest of the city's fortifications, the fort was ineffective, and was not able to prevent the French bombardment of Brussels in 1695, from the heights of Scheut, in Anderlecht, as part of the War of the Grand Alliance.
 The defensive works proved equally ineffective when French troops seized the city in 1746 during the War of the Austrian Succession, leaving the defensive works in ruins.
 By that time, siege was no longer an important part of warfare.
 Due to the growth of commerce and improved roads, the fortifications did little more than frustrate transit into and out of the city.

 In 1782, Emperor Joseph II ordered the dismantling of most fortifications in the Low Countries, including those of Brussels.
 The dismantling work of the exterior defences began in the east of the city.
-The Fort of Monterey was sold and destroyed, and all of the Gates were razed with the exception of the Laeken Gate and the Halle Gate.
+The Fort of Monterey was sold and destroyed, and all of the gates were razed with the exception of the Laeken Gate and the Halle Gate.

 In 1795, when Republican France invaded and annexed the Low Countries, the demolitions were stopped, not resuming until an order from Napoleon in 1804.
 The Laeken Gate was demolished in 1808.
 By an ordinance on 19 May 1810, the French Emperor ordered the second walls demolished and replaced by boulevards with a median in the centre.
 The fall of the First French Empire prevented the project's immediate execution.